-Joel Palmer is Senior Counsel in Tyson & Mendes’ Colorado office, with a background in cases involving personal injury and wrongful death, premises and products liability, construction defect, insurance coverage and bad-faith claims, contractual disputes, employment discrimination, and constitutional claims.
+Joel Palmer is Senior Counsel in Tyson & Mendes’ Denver office, with a background in cases involving personal injury and wrongful death, premises and products liability, construction defect, insurance coverage and bad-faith claims, contractual disputes, employment discrimination, and constitutional claims.

 Mr. Palmer has considerable experience handling claims in both the restaurant and insurance industries, and he has successfully defended cases in state and federal courts from coast to coast.
 Owing to his earlier career as a journalist, Mr. Palmer is frequently asked to brief complex legal issues in appellate cases and has successfully argued before the Colorado Supreme Court and the Colorado Court of Appeals.
 He has also drafted and argued numerous successful motions for summary judgments in personal injury and insurance coverage matters.